Гіпокаліємія

 • Thiazide diuretics

 By inducing diarrhea, laxatives, especially when abused, can cause hypokalemia.
-Surreptitious diuretic or laxative use or both is a frequent cause of persistent hypokalemia, particularly among patients preoccupied with weight loss and among health care practitioners with access to prescription drugs.
+Surreptitious use of diuretics or laxatives or both is a frequent cause of persistent hypokalemia, particularly among patients preoccupied with weight loss and among health care professionals with access to prescription medications.

 • Amphotericin B